darve/flickrbot/README.md

 Dave's Flickr Bot
 =========

 Simple Flickr search and browse module.
 No dependencies.
-Simply include the <code>flickrbot.min.js</code> file in your page and run the <code>init</code> function as described below.
+Simply include <code>flickrbot.min.js</code> from <code>app/assets/js/prod/</code> in your page and run the <code>init</code> function as described below.

 ## Usage